-- 1. the results of the appealed examination, regardless whether pass or fail, will be discarded; - a second examination will be provided approximately one year later at the next regularly scheduled annual Certifying Examinations at no additional charge; - 3. the candidate must prepare a new case list in accordance with the requirements listed in the Bulletin for the year in which the appeal test occurs; - 4. the repeat examination will be conducted by a different team of examiners who will not be informed that this examination is being conducted as a result of an appeal; - 5. neither the questions nor the candidate's answers on the first examination will be known to or taken into account by the second group of examiners; and, - 6. the decision of the examiners conducting the second examination will be used by the Board to record the results of the candidate's Certifying Examination.
+- 1. no final grade will be assigned and section grades will be discarded; - 2. a second examination will be provided approximately one year later at the next regularly scheduled annual FPMRS Certifying Examinations at no additional charge; - 3. the candidate must prepare a new case list in accordance with the requirements listed in the Bulletin for the year in which the appeal test occurs; - the repeat examination will be conducted by a different team of examiners, who will not be informed that this examination is being conducted as a result of an appeal; - 5. neither the questions nor the candidate's answers on the first examination will be known to or taken into account by the second group of examiners; and, - 6. the decision of the examiners conducting the second examination will be used by the Board to record the final results of the candidate's Certifying Examination.

-Appeals based on the composition of the Certifying Examination teams shall not be considered if the candidate was informed before the Certifying Examination of the identity of each member of the team and did not object to the participation of any member in time for an acceptable substitute to be provided.
+Appeals based on the composition of the Certifying Examination team will not be considered if the candidate was informed before the start of the examination of the identity of each member of the team and did not object to the participation of any member in time for an acceptable substitute to be provided.